gitibeyonde/openevse-ocpp/README.md

 On the Steve add a device, by choosing a uuid.
 Set this uuid in evdevice/.uuid file.
+Setup users in Steve.
+Make changes to ocpp.py to SIP setting on top of the file.
+[TODO] move to config file

+OR

+Use the pre-installed one at http://sip.ibeyonde.com:880/steve/manager/home.
+This is already configured in ocpp.py. write to info@ibeyonde.com to add your device and users.

 Step 5

-Setup users in Steve.

-Step 6

 Run occp.py in evdevice/ocpp folder.
 This will start the process that listens to status changes form OpenEVSE and contacts OCPP server to pass on information if required.

-Step 5.
+Step 6

 You can simulate openEVSE by running commands like "./cmdln.py rfid <id of user set in step 5>" in evdevice/ocpp folder.
 For exampole this command will send an Authorize request to OCPP 1.5J server implementation.